pulp/pulp/docs/user-guide/admin-client/repositories.rst

     create - creates a new repository
     delete - deletes a repository
-    list   - lists repositories on the Pulp server search - searches for RPM repositories on the server update - changes metadata on an existing repository
+    list   - lists repositories on the Pulp server search - searches for repositories on the server update - changes metadata on an existing repository

 The reason for putting repository commands in different places is that some